MaximilianDauner/bsys-ss18-template/hw3/simu1/README-segmentation.md

     VA  4: 0x000001e8 (decimal:  488) --> SEGMENTATION VIOLATION (SEG0)
 ```

-As you can see, with -c, the program translates the addresses for you, and hence
+As you can see, with `-c`, the program translates the addresses for you, and hence
 you can check if you understand how a system using segmentation translates
 addresses.

 Of course, there are some parameters you can use to give yourself different
 problems.
-One particularly important parameter is the -s or -seed parameter,
+One particularly important parameter is the `-s` or `--seed` parameter,
 which lets you generate different problems by passing in a different random
 seed.
 Of course, make sure to use the same random seed when you are generating a
 problem and then solving it.